 In this guide, we’re answering a common question from carers: can pensioners claim Carer’s Allowance?
 And does receiving Carer’s Allowance affect the station pension?
-Let’s take a look at these frequently asked questions.
+We have provide you an overview of everything need to know about State Pension and Carer’s Allowance!

 Anytime you are thinking about applying for a new benefit you think you may be entitled to, it is a sensible idea to first make sure that you are clear on how receiving that additional financial support will affect any other benefits or government payments you already receive.